-Option ption Description Object Appearance None Available only for 2D Fast Object Tracking.
-Does not use object appearance.
-Allows for faster performance, but less accuracy.
-If the CPU load is too high, or if objects tend to be similar colours, select None .
-Colour blocks Stores the average colour value at particular locations on the object.
-False Colour histogram Stores the rough distribution of pixel colour across the object.
-True Sizes and Distances Min New Object Size (pixels) 3 Hidden Object Max Jump Distance (meters) When Overview Camera position is set to Angled, the default value is 3.0 meters.
+Option Description Min New Object Size (pixels) Hidden Object Max Jump Distance (meters) When Overview Camera position is set to Angled, the default value is 3.0 meters.
 When Overview Camera position is set to Overhead the default value is 0.75 meters.
-3.0 Max Hidden Object Duration (seconds) Min New Object Travel Distance (meters) When Overview Camera position is set to Angled, the default value is 0.5 meters.
-When Overview Camera position is set to Overhead, the default value is 0.2 meters 0.5 Min New Object Travel Distance (pixels) When Overview Camera position is set to Angled, the default value is 5 pixels.
+Max Hidden Object Duration (seconds) When Overview Camera position is set to Angled, the default value is 3 seconds.
+When Overview Camera position is set to Overhead, the default value is 1 second.
+Min New Object Travel Distance (meters) When Overview Camera position is set to Angled, the default value is 0.5 meters.
+When Overview Camera position is set to Overhead, the default value is 0.2 meters Min New Object Travel Distance (pixels) When Overview Camera position is set to Angled, the default value is 5 pixels.
 When Overview Camera position is set to Overhead, the default value is 5 pixels.
-5 General Proposers Add an object Tries to add new objects to the scene.
+General Proposers Add an object Tries to add new objects to the scene.
 If this not selected, no objects will ever be tracked.
 The default setting weight (1.00) indicates how likely this action is to be tried relative to other actions.
 Remove an object Removes existing objects.
 If this is unchecked, they can't be removed.
-Swap two objects' Swap positions of two nearby objects 0.5 Swap two objects' depths Swap their distance from the camera only 0.5 dapt an object Change the object's position to better fit the data.
-0.5 Tracking Proposers Colour Blocks olour Blocks Find a new position based on colour block information.
+Swap two objects' positions Swap positions of two nearby objects Swap two objects' depths Swap their distance from the camera only Adapt an object Change the object's position to better fit the data.
+Tracking Proposers Colour Blocks Find a new position based on colour block information.
+Colour Histogram Find a new position based on colour histogram information.
+Contours Find a new position based on the object's outline.
+Sparse Features Find a new position based on local texture points.
+Foreground Find a new position that aligns the object with detected foreground.
+Motion Dynamics Find a new position, randomly, based on how it moved in previous frames.